Re-Fracturing - Candidate Selection and Design

 We reserve the right to substitute course instructors as necessary.

-Michael B. Smith is President of NSI Technologies in Tulsa, Oklahoma.
-He has more than 35 years' experience in rock mechanics, well completions, hydraulic fracturing, and stimulated well reservoir engineering both with a major operator and as a consultant.
-He has designed/overseen fracture treatments in more than 46 countries.
-He has served as an SPE Distinguished Lecturer multiple times and wrote two chapters in the SPE Monograph Recent Advances in Hydraulic Fracturing.
-Most recently, he was awarded the Lester C. Uren award for his technical contributions to hydraulic fracturing.
+Michael B. Smith is president and founder of NSI Technologies, a consulting firm in Tulsa, Oklahoma.
+He has more than 20 years of experience in rock mechanics, well completions, and hydraulic fracturing.
+Smith has written more than 35 technical papers and holds six patents.
+He also served as an SPE Distinguished Lecturer and wrote two chapters in the SPE Monograph, Recent Advances in Hydraulic Fracturing.
+Smith recently received the Lester C. Uren Award for his technical contributions to hydraulic fracturing.